Jupiterha/Grabber-Shli/README.md

 * `their password for discord (you get their password if they update it)`
 * `all of their credit card info (if they put one in)`

+## 🌟 Star This Repository If You Liked GrabberShli

 ### 📝・Installing Required Modules
 ```